grantcarthew/start-prototype/docs/cli/start-assets.md

 Unified command suite for discovering, installing, and managing assets from the GitHub catalog.
 Provides semantic separation from `start config` commands: `start assets` is for shopping the catalog, while `start config` is for managing your configuration.

+> **Tip: Lazy Loading**
+> You don't typically need to run `start assets add` explicitly!
+If you try to run a task that isn't installed (e.g., `start task pre-commit-review`), the CLI will automatically search the catalog, find it, and prompt you to download it.
+Use `start assets` commands when you want to browse options or manage your cache.

 **Asset types:**

 - **tasks** - Predefined AI workflow tasks
 - **roles** - System prompts and personas
 - **agents** - AI agent configurations
 - **contexts** - Context document templates

 **Core principles:**

 - `start assets` commands **only search GitHub catalog** (not local/global/cache)
 - Discovery-first design (browse, search, preview, then install)
 - Type-agnostic operations (one command for all asset types)